ichortower/Nightshade/docs/README.md

     to adjust in concert.
 * Add a preview toggle button for the colorizer, to allow you to quickly a/b test a set of changes.

+A feature I would like to add, in an ideal world (don't count on it):

+* Adding enough of a depth map to the game that the depth of field effect can look more convincing.

 ## Performance